-Easy to set up: Another problem that ecommerce entrepreneurs often face when starting their dropshipping business is the set up part.
-If you are looking to start your own business then setting it up can be a tough part if you are not technically savvy, however, Amazon makes these things quite easier for everyone.
+Easy to set up: Another problem that ecommerce entrepreneurs often face when starting their dropshipping business is the setup part.
+If you are looking to start your own business, then set it up can be a tough part if you are not technically savvy, however, Amazon makes these things quite easier for everyone.
 Even if you are a newbie, Amazon makes everything simple and straightforward when setting up shop on the platform.
 So, you don’t have to worry about getting a domain, setting up hosting, etc.

 Dropshipping on Amazon – Cons

-No control over customer support: Amazon deals with all the customer complaints and issues through their official support channel They never forward any customer queries to the seller except for a few queries.
-So, most of the time you wouldn’t even know that customers have a problem with their order.
-Also, this lead to more refunds/returns since Amazon loves giving out refunds especially when the products are sold by a third-party.
+No control over customer support: Amazon deals with all the customer complaints and issues through its official support channel.
+They never forward any customer queries to the seller except for a few queries.
+So, most of the time, you wouldn’t even know that customers have a problem with their order.
+Also, this leads to more refunds/returns since Amazon loves giving out refunds, especially when the products are sold by a third-party.

 Low profits: This is true since Amazon provides you with a platform to sell, free marketing of products, and entire ecommerce infrastructure, they also take a deep bite out of your revenue.
 Even after you pay the monthly fees for Amazon Professional seller account, Amazon also takes around 15%-20% on each sale.
 So, your profits margins go down even further.